-As well as making time to go on retreat, here's a few of the other things Buddhists friends in Bristol might do...
+As well as making time to go on retreat, here's a few of the other things Buddhists friends might do...

 - Work.
-The majority of Buddhists work to support themselves and their families, if they have one - Live alone, or with their partner, or friends, or in a community of Buddhists - Lead study, courses and meditation about Buddhism - Be part of a group of fellow Buddhists to share thoughts and ideas about their practice - Visit schools to talk about Buddhism (like your visit today.
-The photo below shows a shrine from another school visit)
+The majority of Buddhists work to support themselves and their families, if they have one - Live alone, or with their partner, or friends, or in a community of Buddhists - · Lead study, courses and meditation about Buddhism - Be part of a group of fellow Buddhists to share thoughts and ideas about their practice - Visit schools to talk about Buddhism.
+The photo below shows a shrine from a school visit